 The train takes less than 2.5 hours and you don’t have to worry about airport security or baggage fees.

-Paris might not have over the top lights like London, but it definitely has charm and you can’t beat a warm crepe on a cold day.
+Paris might not have over-the-top lights like London, but it definitely has charm and you can’t beat a warm crepe on a cold day.

 The city offers plenty to do during the festive season and the crowds were not overwhelming (excluding the famous department store Galeries Lafayette).